-Talent Boost programme
+Talent Boost

-Greater diversity in society and working life will make Finland more attractive to international talent and investors, while also making a decisive contribution to improving the employment rates among immigrants already living in Finland.
+Greater diversity in society and working life will make Finland more attractive to international talent and investors, while also making a decisive contribution to improving the employment of immigrants already living in Finland.
 Having a more international working environment will encourage international graduates and researchers to settle in Finland, and prevent the so-called brain drain.

 Read more